GSA-TTS/FAC/docs/agile-process.md

 At the middle of each sprint we refine the backlog.
 Risks and dependencies are evaluated, context provided, and stories are added/removed from the backlog based on learning from the previous sprint.

-Participants: PO/PM, Design Lead, and Engineering Lead
+Participants: Smaller meeting at least containing Product Manager, Design Lead, and Engineering Lead

 The UX team elaborates backlog stories that have been flagged for move from "backlog" to "to do."